Shutdown Corner's 2016 NFL All-Pro team, with seven unanimous first-team picks

 Tom Brady of the New England Patriots was named our MVP, and he edged out Matt Ryan of the Atlanta Falcons for an All-Pro spot, three votes to two.

-[CHECK OUT SHUTDOWN CORNER’S PICKS FOR ALL THE NFL’S MAJOR AWARDS INCLUDING MVP.]
+[CHECK OUT SHUTDOWN CORNER’S PICKS FOR ALL THE NFL’S MAJOR AWARDS INCLUDING MVP AND OUR PICKS FOR BEST GAME, PLAY, BLOOPER OF THE YEAR AND MORE IN OUR “BEST IN SHOW” AWARDS.]

 The players who received votes from all five of our writers – Jay Busbee, Eric Edholm, Shalise Manza Young, Charles Robinson and Frank Schwab – include a rookie, two great AFC West pass rushers and a new king at tight end after Rob Gronkowski’s injury-filled season.
 The unanimous picks were Dallas Cowboys running back Ezekiel Elliott, Falcons receiver Julio Jones, Kansas City Chiefs tight end Travis Kelce, Oakland Raiders defensive end Khalil Mack, Denver Broncos outside linebacker Von Miller, Seattle Seahawks inside linebacker Bobby Wagner and Baltimore Ravens kicker Justin Tucker.